colinaut/action-form/README.md

 ### Attributes

 * for - (optional) the id of the input or textarea; if not specified then it finds the field within the parent `<label>`

+## `<af-preview>`

+Simple element that displays all of the field names and values as a list.
+Rerenders on 'af-step' event

+### Attributes

+* title-case: convert all of the field names (whether kebab-case, camelCase, or snake_case) to Title Case
+* ignore: comma separated list of field names to ignore and not display

 ### TODO